phixo/react-reduckx/README.md

 ### Store

 Start by creating a store file in your project.
 The store initially needs to be feeded with reducer methods and the initial state of the application.
-Be sure to export the `ReduxProvider` and the `useRedux`-[hook](https://reactjs.org/docs/hooks-intro.html) that the store creates.
+Be sure to export the `ReduxProvider` and the `useRedux`-[hook](https://reactjs.org/docs/hooks-intro.html) that the store outputs.

-Note: For the sake of showing that one can combine reducers, the store file below shows how to combine `profile` and `users` into a single reducer.
+Note: For the sake of showing that one can combine mulitple reducers, the following store file shows how to combine `profile` and `users` into a single reducer.
 We continue the example with only using `users`.

 ```js
 // store.js